THIS FEATURE WAS WRITTEN BEFORE COVID-19, BUT STILL CONTAINS USEFUL INFO FOR OUR LIVES TODAY

 In a galaxy – OK, a staff canteen – far, far away, the biggest worries at work used to be who used the last teabag or forgetting to sign a colleague’s birthday card.
 But in 2020, office fears have escalated.
 Increased workloads and the possibility of redundancy mean we tend to stick to our contracted hours about as successfully as we do our sugar ban, and our heart continually pounds as we fret about meeting targets.

-These feelings are backed up by figures: the UK Health and Safety Executive (HSE) estimates that 57% of sick days in 2017/2018 were due to work-related stress, anxiety or depression – mainly caused by excess workload.
+These feelings are backed up by figures: the UK Health and Safety Executive (HSE) estimates that 57% of sick days in 2017/2018 were due to work-related stress, anxiety or depression – mainly caused by an excess workload.
 And in May last year, the World Health Organization (WHO) identified workplace burnout as a global occupational phenomenon.
 Exhaustion is the new work uniform, and it’s a really uncomfortable one.

 Particularly susceptible are the sandwich generation – those caring for children and older parents – and the self-employed, who are continually ‘on’.
 ‘The smartphone is the ideal burnout tool – an umbilical cord that constantly pulls you back to work, emails and networking,’ notes Dr Gail Kinman, professor of occupational health psychology at the University of Bedfordshire.